ltearno/hexa.tools/hexa.binding/README.md

 ## A sometimes useful data binding non-invasive library for Java and GWT

-HexaBinding does dynamic binding between values, DTOs, Widgets (with the GWT add-on artifact), and any other objects in Java applications.
+HexaBinding does fast dynamic binding between values, DTOs, Widgets (with the GWT add-on artifact), and any other objects in Java applications.
 It is open and extensible with the possibility to add new property adapters to the binding engine.
 The library supports standard Java and also has a version for GWT.

-It might also work on Android and with JavaFX, although it wasn't tested on it.
-Any feedback is appreciated !
+*It might also work on Android and with JavaFX, although it wasn't tested on it.
+Any feedback is appreciated !*

 Suppose you have two classes `A` and `B`, each one having a `Name` field.
 Imagine you have two instances `a` and `b` of those classes.
 You can write :